zhs2326/zhs2326.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Henry.
+Hi, I'm Haoshuai(Henry) Zhou.
 I’m currently an Audio AI Engineer and I hold a Master’s degree in Electrical Engineering from Caltech.
 I'm passionate about using AI to solve real-world problems, and I'm also interested in using mathematical tools to explain AI.